RobTillaart/PCR/README.md

 Returns the current state.
 - **int iterationsLeft()** returns the number of iterations left.
 - **uint32_t timeLeft()** estimator of the time left to reach the HOLD state.
+This function assumes that the duration per phase does not change runtime, however it will adapt its estimate.
 Returns the value in milliseconds.

 #### Initial phase

 Temperatures are in °Celsius, timing is in milliseconds.
+Note that these parameters can change while the process is running.

 - **void setInitial(float Celsius, uint32_t ms)** Sets temperature and duration.
 - **float getInitialTemp()** returns set value.